MicrosoftDocs/Advertising-docs/BingAds/bulk-service/ad-group-custom-audience-association.md

 Supported values are negative ninety (-90.00) through positive nine hundred (900.00).

+> [!IMPORTANT]
-**Important:** If not specified, the default bid adjustment value is *0*.
+> If not specified, the default bid adjustment value is *0*.
 The default value is subject to change.

 **Add:** Optional
 **Update:** Optional.
 If no value is specified on update, this Bing Ads setting is not changed.